-If you’ve been seriously hurt in a work-related accident, call 911 immediately.
-After, call an experienced workplace accident attorney as quickly as possible.
+If you’ve been seriously hurt in a work-related accident, call 9-1-1 immediately.
+Then, you should call an experienced workplace accident attorney as quickly as possible.

 An expert workplace accident lawyer will guide you through the entire post-accident process to increase your chance of getting the maximum possible settlement.
 Your attorney may advise you to:

-Workers Compensation, also referred to as workers comp, is a government-mandated compensation system.
+Workers compensation, also referred to as workers comp, is a government-mandated compensation system.
 Workers comp provides both one-time, lump-sum and structured payments to people who have been injured on the job.
-All employers in the state of Florida are currently required to provide workers compensation insurance for their employees.
+All employers in Florida are currently required to provide workers compensation insurance for their employees.

 Therefore, if you are injured on the job, you will often be offered a workers comp settlement by your employer’s insurance company.
 Don’t accept anything, however, until you’ve spoken to an experienced accident attorney.
 Insurance companies will generally try to negotiate an immediate settlement to avoid paying future medical expenses.